Dadangdut33/Speech-Translate/README.md

 ## From Git

-If you prefer cloning the app directly from git/github, you can follow the guide in [development](https://github.com/Dadangdut33/Speech-Translate/wiki/Development) instead.
+If you prefer cloning the app directly from git/github, you can follow the guide in [development (wiki)](https://github.com/Dadangdut33/Speech-Translate/wiki/Development) or [below](#setup).
 Doing it this way might also provide a more stable environment.

 # 📚 More Information